Sarah of Saint-Gilles

-Sara de Sancto Aegidio (also known as Sara of St. Gilles; died after 1326) was a French physician.
+Sarah of Saint-Gilles (Sara de Sancto Aegidio; died after 1326) was a French physician.

-Sara of Sancto Aegidio lived in Marseille, France.
+Sarah lived in Marseille.
 She was Jewish, the daughter of Davin and the widow of a physician named Avraham.
-Her practice and medical knowledge is known through a contract with her student, Salvetus de Burgonoro of Salon de Provence, which is dated August 28, 1326.
-The contract states that Sara de Sancto Aegidio was to instruct him in medicine for seven months, and also provide him with lodging and clothing.
-In return, Sara de Sancto Aegidio's pupil was to give her any earnings that he might receive during his apprenticeship.
+Her practice and medical knowledge is known through a contract with her student, Salvet de Bourgneuf of Salon-de-Provence, which is dated August 28, 1326.
+The contract states that Sarah was to instruct him in medicine for seven months, and also provide him with lodging and clothing.
+In return, Sarah's pupil was to give her any earnings that he might receive during his apprenticeship.
 This document is the earliest and best known example of this type of teacher-student contract.